Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 Kernel bit set length may differ from userspace length if older application is used on newer kernel or vice versa.
-If userspace bitmap is longer, an error is issued only if the request actually tries to set values of some bits not recognized by kernel.
+If userspace bitmap is longer, an error is issued only if the woke request actually tries to set values of some bits not recognized by kernel.

 Bit-by-bit form: nested (bitset) attribute contents: